 The most fun part of making these is sprinkling the crushed meringue and dried fruits (I used strawberries, blueberries and cranberries) all over the melted white chocolate at the end.

 Pretty as well as delicious!

-Yes, these are all very British or Australian ingredients, but you can use a different kind of biscuit/cookie (Graham crackers or a simple crumbly type cookie are fine), honey or maple syrup and any kind of crushed meringues.
+Yes, these are all very British or Australian ingredients, but you can use a different kind of biscuit/cookie (Graham crackers or a simple crumbly type cookie are fine), and honey or maple syrup.